jhcho9494/NVIDIA-CoWoP-Realization-Patent/README.md

 Unpublished patent-pending architecture for practical NVIDIA-class CoWoP realization in AI/HPC GPU systems.
 # NVIDIA CoWoP Realization Patent

-This repository is a public notice of an unpublished patent-pending architecture directed to practical CoWoP realization for NVIDIA-class AI/HPC GPU systems.
+By CoWoP, I mean the Advanced Packaging architecture with completely eliminating ABF substrate This repository is a public notice of an unpublished patent-pending architecture directed to practical CoWoP realization for NVIDIA-class AI/HPC GPU systems.

 The patent application targets a structural bottleneck in CoWoP deployment that is not solved merely by making the entire PCB more substrate-like.